 Nonetheless, the ethical weightiness of deception in sport (and the value of virtue ethics more generally in this respect) can be questioned.
 Is there really a problem if this kind of deception has no identifiable harm or victim?
 By focusing on just the performance enhancement aspect, instead, cheating a drug test might not be unethical if the spirit of sport is (partly, at least) about improving our natural potential through the use of our judgement and reason, as the ethicists behind the 2004 paper contend.

 There may be clearer ethical issues if you want to cheat a drug test so you can appear abstinent to a drug rehab worker, family, or loved ones, as a way for you to continue a destructive addiction.
-This continued addiction not only spells further harm for you as an addicted individual but can also wreak havoc of those connected to you, ruining bonds of trust through the act of promise-breaking, as well as causing further emotional distress, as your loved ones will continue to see you affected by harmful drug-taking.
+This continued addiction not only spells further harm for you as an addicted individual but can also wreak havoc on those connected to you, ruining bonds of trust through the act of promise-breaking, as well as causing further emotional distress, as your loved ones will continue to see you affected by harmful drug-taking.
 Then there are other potential harms to be examined, such as how the continuing addiction will lead to harmful behaviour on the part of the addict, such as neglecting duties of care for dependents and instances of violence, recklessness, abuse, and so on.

-Another ethically problematic case of drug test cheating would be if doing so to qualify as a participant for a scientific study.
+Another ethically problematic case of drug test cheating would be if doing so to qualify as a participant in a scientific study.
 Using synthetic urine to pass the drug test would affect the robustness of the study and skew the results.
 This becomes even more problematic in clinical trials that are testing the safety and effectiveness of medical treatments.
-Say you cheated a drug test in this scenario: if, for whatever reason, the treatment being tested in the clinical trial had a contraindication with a drug you were taking (that you didn’t want picked up in a urine test), researchers may deem this as a reason to consider the drug they were testing as riskier than it actually was.
+Say you cheated a drug test in this scenario: if, for whatever reason, the treatment being tested in the clinical trial had a contraindication with a drug you were taking (that you didn’t want to be picked up in a urine test), researchers may deem this as a reason to consider the drug they were testing as riskier than it actually was.

 The market for synthetic urine is legally questionable, with 18 states in the US ruling that cheating a drug test using it is illegal.
 What is more interesting to me personally, however, is the ethical dimension of using synthetic urine in this way.
 And with the market for synthetic urine growing and more people using the product, many of the ethical questions raised in this article will need to be answered.
 If anything, the thriving synthetic urine market calls into question whether the system of drug testing is fit for purpose.
 It is undoubtedly necessary and sensible in some contexts, but in others (especially in the workplace), it seems we would be better off accepting that people will use drugs and this shouldn’t – in and of itself – be seen as reasons for disqualifying them from certain roles in society.